rodio/rodio.github.io/src/content/posts/first.md

 +++
-title = "A Detour: winit + WGPU, coming soon ..." date = 2025-05-19
+title = "A Detour: winit & wgpu" date = 2025-05-19
 +++

-Sometimes I read some code that intuitively should not work, yet it is working fine and I just can't.
+Sometimes I read a piece of code that intuitively should not work, yet it is working fine and I just can't.
 Once in a while, I go and dig deeper to see why.

 I take some pride in these moments of inquisitiveness.

-Maybe that's because nurturing the curiosity that enables them feels like a rebellion -- instead of working on items from to-do lists, thinking about deliverables, milestones, KPIs, ROIs, synergies, and otherwise making the world a better place, I take a scenic detour through the mountains of code.
+Maybe that's because nurturing the curiosity that enables them feels like a rebellion — instead of working on items from to-do lists, thinking about deliverables, milestones, KPIs, ROIs, synergies, and otherwise making the world a better place, I take a scenic detour through the mountains of code.

 This post documents one of these detours.

-## Setting the scene
+## Setting the Scene

-[winit](https://docs.rs/winit/latest/winit/) is a Rust crate (library) that help with creating windows on different operating systems and platforms.
+[winit](https://docs.rs/winit/latest/winit/) is a Rust crate (library) that helps with creating windows on different operating systems and platforms.

 [wgpu](https://wgpu.rs) is a graphics library for Rust based on the [WebGPU API](https://www.w3.org/TR/webgpu/).
-Applications using wgpu can run natively on Vulkan, Metal, DirectX 12, and OpenGL ES, and in browsers via WebAssembly.
+Applications built with it can run natively on Vulkan, Metal, DirectX 12, OpenGL ES, and in browsers via WebAssembly.

-You begin by creating a window, using winit.
-In order to draw something on it, you first need to create a wgpu surface.
+You begin by creating a window using winit.
+To draw something on it, you first need to create a wgpu surface.

 This looks something like this:
 ```rust